kmj-99/kotlin/docs/code_authoring_and_core_review.md

 The goal of this document is to describe a general contribution guideline that serves as **the** reference, facilitating the simplification, unification, and streamlining of our code authoring process.

-It can and should be used as the reference for the mismatches between reviewer and the reviewee.
+It can and should be used as the reference for the mismatches between the reviewer and the reviewee.

 ### Code review accountability